dbartholomae/node-rq-dir/README.md

 # node-rq-dir@1.0.0
 **onde-rq-dir** is a RequireJS plugin to recursively require files from a directory.
 It is useful when using requirejs with node.
 Please note that although the examples are written in CoffeeScript, the plugin currently only reads JavaScript files.
-Any other files in the folder will cause an error.
+Any other files in the folder will be ignored.

 ```coffeescript
 define ['rq-dir!configDir', 'path'], (dir, path) ->